EGS-Tourist-Guide/PointsOfInterest/README.md

   - radius -> 100 to 5000 Meters
   - category -> Must be one of the five specified above

+One can also search by specifying the POI ID.

 If there are no input arguments, default POI's will be displayed.

 The output will be a list of POI's with the following information (id, name, location, description, category are mandatory):